devops-myway/certified-kubernetes-administrator-Practice/Domain 8- Linux-shell-collectors/USERS & GROUP Mgt.md

 - -g group: --gid <name or number>	: Set the user’s initial (default) group to group
 - -G group1,group2,: Make the user a member of the additional, existing groups group1, group2, and so on.
 - -d dir: Set the user’s home directory to be dir,
-- -m: Copy all files from your system skeleton directory, /etc/skel, into the newly created home directory
+- -m: Copy all files from your system skeleton directory, /etc/skel, into the newly created home directory.
 - -k: to get new users started If you prefer to copy from a different directory (-k your_preferred_directory).
 - -M: create a user without a home directory
 - -e: To set an expiry date for a user account
 - -c: To add a comment or description for a user
 - -s shell: Set the user’s login shell to be shell
 - -p: To set an unencrypted password for the user
+- -r: (system account), Used for services/daemons

 ``````sh
 useradd <options> <username>